 Restorative dental care is the term dental professionals use to explain how they replace missing or damaged teeth.
 Fillings, crowns, bridges, and dentures are all examples of restorative dental procedures that stop decay and improve a person’s appearance and oral health.

-If you have discoloured, misshapen or fractured teeth then restorative dentistry is for you.
-Restorative dentistry will restore your health and beauty of your smile.
-It is a broad category of dentistry to correct your decayed, damaged, misshapen or misaligned teeth.
+If you have discolored, misshapen or fractured teeth then restorative dentistry is for you.
+Restorative dentistry will restore your health and the beauty of your smile.
+It is a broad category of dentistry to correct your decayed, damaged, misshapen, or misaligned teeth.

-At present, thanks to the advanced technological inventions in dentistry, the restorative dentistry has undergone revolutionary changes.
+At present, thanks to the advanced technological inventions in dentistry, restorative dentistry has undergone revolutionary changes.
 The two broad categories of restorative dentistry are direct restoration and indirect restoration.
-The direct restoration helps to place restorative materials directly in the tooth whereas the materials of the indirect restoration prepared in a dental laboratory before placing it in the patient’s mouth.
+Direct restoration helps to place restorative materials directly in the tooth whereas the materials of the indirect restoration are prepared in a dental laboratory before placing it in the patient’s mouth.